Seddryck/NBi/_documentation/resultset-predicate.md

 ## Reference

+### Direct reference

-Some of the predicates, require to specify a *reference*.
-For example if you want to check that the content of a column is equal to 1000 then your *reference* is ```1000```.
-This value must be specified in the inner text of the predicate element.
+Some of the predicates require to specify a *reference*.
+For example, if you want to check that the content of a column is equal to 1000 then your *reference* is ```1000```.
+This value must be specified in the inner text of the *predicate* element.

 {% highlight xml %}
 <assertion>